 - 1. Both the grievant and the respondent/s have the right to appeal the final decision.
 The appeal must be submitted to the Grievance Officer at Grievance@uopeople.edu within 10calendar days of issuance of the formal finding.
 The Grievance Officer will then communicate the appeal to the Appeals Committee. - 2.
 Appeals will only be considered in instances where: - 1. the appealing party has new information that was not available at the time of the investigation; - 2. the appealing party has identified procedural irregularities of a magnitude that would change or affect the finding; or, - 3.
 The appealing party believes the finding and/or disciplinary action to have been inconsistent with the facts of the situation. - 3.
-The Appeals Committee will then exercise their discretion to determine: - 1.
-If the process of the Formal Complaint had been fair; - 2.
-If the decision was reasonable based on the facts; and, - 3.
-If the sanction was a reasonable one. - 4.
+The Appeals Committee will then exercise their discretion to determine: - a.
+If the process of the Formal Complaint had been fair; - b.
+If the decision was reasonable based on the facts; and, - c.
+If the sanction was a reasonable one. - 2.
 The Appeals Committee will not conduct a new investigation and will make its decision within 20 calendar days of the receipt of the appeal from the Grievance Officer.
-The decision of the Appeals Committee is final. - 5.
-The final decision will be sent to the Appellant via email and to the head of the relevant department and a detailed log of each grievance will be kept in the UoPeople central database.

-6. Access to this data is limited to the Office of the President and authorized staff.
+The decision of the Appeals Committee is final.

+- 3. The final decision will be sent to the Appellant via email and to the head of the relevant department and a detailed log of each grievance will be kept in the UoPeople central database. - 4.
+Access to this data is limited to the Office of the President and authorized staff. - 5.
 Grievant shall not be subject to any form of retaliation for submitting a grievance.
 Please see UoPeople's Non-Retaliation policy herein for further information.

-Romantic and Kinship Relationship Policy
+Romantic and Kinship Relationship Policy\